fannymissillier/fannymissillier.github.io/index.md

 If I told you that *Tarantino's* next character had **your first name**, what would its **attributes** be?
 It's up to you to find out.

-### PETIT JEU

-**Well done** if you've got the character right!
-If not, don't worry.
-We're now going to take you on a *journey* through our analyses to show you the different ways of predicting a character's **characteristics** using their *first name*.

 ---

 **Preview**: